Wheeler Springs, California: Resort

 The Wheeler's Hot Springs resort is located in Wheeler Springs.

 The founder of the resort, Wheeler Blumberg, established the resort in 1891.
 It had 14 rental cabins, a swimming pool, bar, and more.
 In May, 1907, Blumberg locked himself in a room and began shooting through the walls.
 Blumberg was arrested by a posse and placed in a straitjacket and a padded cell in Ventura.
 He died the following day at age 43.
 Webb Wilcox, Blumberg's son-in-law, became the new owner and renamed it Wheeler Hot Springs.
 California government geologists reported in 1917:

 A group of three warm springs flows out of clay banks on both sides of the creek.
 The larger of the three, consisting of about 11 small springs within a radius of a few feet, has a temperature of 100 F and flows about 35 USgal per minute.
 This is piped to a swimming tank.
 The other two springs (Bucket Spring and Genoveva Spring) have temperatures of 62 F and 75 F respectively, each flowing about 2 USgal per minute.
 They are used for drinking purposes.
 A resort has been conducted here since 1890, open throughout the year, with hotel and cottage accommodations for several hundred people.
 Electric lights are supplied by a 25-h.p. motor run by a small water-power plant.

 The resort operated throughout the 1900s, but closed in 1997.
 It offered fishing, hunting, swimming, camping, trail riding and dancing and was often visited by Johnny Cash during the 1960s, when Cash resided in nearby Casitas Springs.

 There was also a Wheeler Cold Springs, circa 1915, located in Sespe Canyon, that offered seasonal accommodations for hunters and fishermen.

 Post office

 Wheeler Springs Post Office was established by Webb Wilcox next door to Webb Wilcox Cafe in the mid-1930s.
 The shack, no larger than a phone booth, was designated by Ripley's Believe it or Not as the smallest post office in America.
 It was opened after the completion of the Maricopa Highway, which connected the Ojai Valley to the town of Maricopa in Kern County.
 The community lost its post office status in 1962.
 The post office was located at 16850 Maricopa Highway.
 It burned down in December 2017 during the Thomas Fire.
+The Wheeler Springs Post Office has been rebuilt as of March 2026.